Expat Funeral Insurance in Spain

 Some plans also include family support services or travel assistance for relatives.

-How Much Does a Funeral Cost in Spain?
+How Much Does a Funeral Cost in Spain

 Funeral costs in Spain can vary significantly depending on location, services and whether repatriation is required.